careerbuilder/DataScienceAPIDocumentation/ResolvedTitle.md

     <tr>
         <td><pre>target_titles</pre></td>
         <td>true</td>
-        <td>A pipe delimeted list of possible titles to resolve to.
+        <td>A pipe delimited list of possible titles to resolve to.
 A single title may be supplied if the user simply wishes to test whether an input is a good match for a specified title.</td>
     </tr>
     <tr>
         <td><pre>raw_title</pre></td>